Efficient 3D Instance Mapping and Localization with Neural Fields: Abstract

 \section{Abstract}

 We tackle the problem of learning an implicit scene representation for 3D instance segmentation from a sequence of posed RGB images.
-Towards this, we introduce \coolname{}, a novel framework that efficiently learns a \emph{label field} that may be rendered from novel viewpoints to produce view-consistent instance segmentation masks. \coolname{} significantly improves upon training and inference runtimes of existing implicit scene representation based methods.
+Towards this, we introduce \coolname{}, a novel framework that efficiently learns a \emph{neural label field} which can render 3D instance segmentation masks from novel viewpoints.
 Opposed to prior art that optimizes a neural field in a self-supervised manner, requiring complicated training procedures and loss function design, \coolname{} leverages a two-phase process.
 The first phase, InstanceMap, takes as input 2D segmentation masks of the image sequence generated by a frontend instance segmentation model, and associates corresponding masks across images to 3D labels.
-These almost view-consistent pseudolabel masks are then used in the second phase, InstanceLift, to supervise the training of a neural label field, which interpolates regions missed by InstanceMap and resolves ambiguities.
-Additionally, we introduce InstanceLoc, which enables near realtime localization of instance masks given a trained label field and an off-the-shelf image segmentation model by fusing outputs from both.
-We evaluate \coolname{} on sequences from the Replica and ScanNet datasets and demonstrate \coolname{}'s effectiveness under mild assumptions for the image sequences.
+These almost 3D-consistent pseudolabel masks are then used in the second phase, InstanceLift, to supervise the training of a neural label field, which interpolates regions missed by InstanceMap and resolves ambiguities.
+Additionally, we introduce InstanceLoc, which enables near realtime localization of instance masks given a trained neural label field.
+We evaluate \coolname{} on sequences from the Replica and ScanNet datasets and demonstrate its effectiveness under mild assumptions for the image sequences.
 We achieve a large practical speedup over existing implicit scene representation methods with comparable quality, showcasing its potential to facilitate faster and more effective 3D scene understanding.